Dex491/ttrpg-helper-client/README.md

 ## App demo
 ### Login
-1) If you already have an account skip step 3&4
+1) If you already have an account (or want to just use the guest account) skip step 3&4
 2) Click the login button in the header
-3) Either provide your details or use the guest login (I won't judge)
+3) Provide the relevant details
 4) Check the email you've provided for a verification email
 5) Log in!
+(For the guest account you can use the details provided on screen)
 ### Creating a character